dhanesh-sakre/PyTorch/README.md

-# This repository contains code related to PyTorch liberary which is used for DEEP LEARNING models like LLMs, GenAI models.
+## This repository contains code related to PyTorch which is a framework used for DEEP LEARNING models like LLMs, GenAI models, COMPUTER VISION, NLP.
+## It's based on the Torch library and offers a flexible and efficient way to build and train neural networks.